vidhu-singhal/coding-challenge-isentia/README.md

 # Features

-  - Auto-completion of tags for loaded feed for filtering feed
+  - Auto-completion of tags for loaded feed (for filtering feed)
-  - Live tag searching
+  - Live tag searching (Option needs to be enabled from Settings Page)
   - Support for Flickr's tagmode (ANY/ALL)
   - Grid / List Layout
   - Pagination